timon-k/carmanagement/README.md

 # Design Decisions

+- Using `maven` because I know it.
+It has lots of flaws, `gradle` is probably the better alternative but I'm not yet familiar wit it (I'm more used to Scala's `sbt`).
 - We use OpenAPI to define the API in a platform-agnostic way and generate the Spring code for implementing the API.
 This improves the confidence that API consumer and API endpoint have the same understanding of the offered API.